rakshitsharmaa/rakshitsharmaa/README.md

 ### Hi there 👋

 I'm Rakshit, and I am a Full Stack web developer.
-I enjoy doing competitive programming and spend most of my time grinding on Codeforces and Hackerearth, apart from all of that i like to work on Full Stack Web Applications and designing web components.
+I enjoy doing competitive programming and spend most of my time grinding on CodeChef,Codeforces and Hackerearth, apart from all of that i like to work on Full Stack Web Applications and designing web components.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rakshitsharmaa&label=Profile%20views&color=0e75b6&style=flat" alt="rakshitsharmaa" /> </p>